hungrymonkey/another-challenges/README.md

 Negative and zero minimum differences are impossible since values cannot compare to itself and a number larger than itself

 ## Goal:
-Write an algorithm that is faster than O(n!) which is essentially n^n runtime
+Write an algorithm that is faster than O(n!) which is similar to n^n runtime

 ## A naive solution in psuedo code
 ### Runtime Complexity of O(n!)